Soundview, Bronx

-Soundview is a neighborhood on the Clason Point peninsula, on the southern section of the borough of the Bronx in New York City.
-Its boundaries, starting from the north and moving clockwise, are the Cross Bronx Expressway to the north, White Plains Road to the east, Lacombe Avenue to the south, and the Bronx River to the west.
-The Bruckner Expressway bisects the neighborhood horizontally along the center and the Bronx River Parkway runs north to south.
-Soundview Avenue is the primary thoroughfare through Soundview.
+Soundview is a neighborhood on the Clason Point peninsula in the southeastern section of the Bronx in New York City.
+Its generally recognized boundaries are the Cross Bronx Expressway to the north, White Plains Road to the east, Lacombe Avenue to the south and the Bronx River to the west.
+The Bruckner Expressway bisects the neighborhood, while Westchester Avenue and Soundview Avenue are major commercial and transportation corridors.